Communication

 Strategic communication involves the applied research, creative development, and planned distribution of informational and persuasive communication messages across a wide variety of channels including: television, radio, print and digital journalism, mobile and social media platforms.
 Strategic communicators often work on behalf of public and private corporations and non-profit organizations, regionally and globally.
 Specialized career opportunities are available in many sectors such as: sports and entertainment, travel and tourism, health and wellness, policy and public affairs.

-Contact: Dr. Alicia Mason
+Contact: Dr. Kristen Livingston

 Theatre